nehaljwani/team.exiv2.org/book/IMaEA.md

 Internally, this is exactly how exiv2 works.
 It doesn't use _**dd**_ of course.
 However it identifies the Exif IFD and parses it into memory.

-Using dd is a useful trick to recover data which be easily seen in the file.
+Using dd is a useful trick to recover data which can be easily seen in the file.
 For example, if you wished to extract the pixels from an image, dd can extract them.
 Of course you have to determine the offset and length to extract and exiv2 has excellent tools to provide that data.

 You can extract and inspect the metadata with this single _rather elegant_ command: